 The children go to Health/P.E. on Day 5 from 10:15-11:05.
 They participate in a wide variety of games and activities that promote physical health and well-being.
 There will also be short lessons on health and wellness to support lifelong healthy habits.
 Our physical education teacher is Mr. Moriarta. **Please help your children remember to dress appropriately and wear appropriate shoes on P.E. days.**Lunch (11:10-11:41)

 We eat lunch from 11:10-11:40 each day.
 The children will eat in the cafeteria this year, under the supervision of our classroom paraprofessional, Mrs. Meyer.

 Readers Workshop is a way of structuring our language arts block so every child is independently engaged in meaningful reading on a daily basis.
 Students select and read a variety of texts that are of interest to them and at their reading level.
 As they read, I confer with students, usually one on one, about their goals and next steps-and I also meet with small groups of readers to work on skills and strategies as well.
 Each Readers Workshop begins with a mini lesson and ends with a group share that revisits the learning for the day.
 Students also develop vocabulary and spelling skills through authentic and applied work in reading and writing.
 This year, Readers Workshop will also include phonics lessons (in the afternoon) to help build the foundational skills that will help the children be better readers and writers.Snack (1:05-1:15)

-We have a snack time each morning at around 9:45.
+We have a snack time each afternoon at around 1:05.
 The children can bring their own nutritional snack to school.
 We will always try to have a classroom supply of snacks for those children who do not have a snack of their own.

-We spend part of our afternoons doing social studies or science activities and projects.
+We spend the end of our afternoons doing social studies or science activities and projects.
 Some of our reading and writing is centered around our units as well.